rcd27/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-20.md

 > **Deprecation cycle**:
 >
 > - 1.3.0: report a warning on calls to own members of anonymous objects, returned from private inline functions
-> - 2.0.0: approximate return type of such private inline functions to a supertype and don't resolve calls to anonymous object members.
+> - 2.0.0: approximate return type of such private inline functions to a supertype and don't resolve calls to anonymous object members

 ### Report error for an unsound smart cast after a while-loop break